wreedb/kaylee/README.md

-# Kaylee - AUR helper written in Nim
+# Kaylee - AUR helper

 ## Another AUR helper?
 > This is a personal project that I have started as a way to blossom as a developer.
 I wanted to replace one of my programs with one that I wrote myself, and as of now, I am using Kaylee for managing AUR packages.
 I have pulled a lot of inspiration from [Paru](https://github.com/morganamilo/paru), [Aura](https://github.com/fosskers/aura) as well as [Yay](https://github.com/Jguer/yay)
-### What's the name all about?
-> This project is named after and dedicated to my amazing, supportive and lovely fiance, Kaylee.
 ### Building Kaylee from source
 > **Dependencies:**
 * nim